open-metadata/OpenMetadataStandards/docs/data-quality/test-suite.md

 ## Overview

-The **TestSuite** entity represents a collection of test cases organized around a specific table or a logical grouping.
+The **TestSuite** entity represents a set of test cases grouped together to capture data quality tests against data entities.
+Test suites can be basic (attached to a specific entity like a table) or logical (custom groupings across multiple entities).
 Test suites enable batch execution, monitoring, and management of related data quality tests.

 ## Relationship Diagram